Kwpolska/pkgbuilder/docs/pkgbuilder.rst

 EXAMPLES
 ========

-pkgbuilder trashman
+pkgbuilder hello
-    Installs the package "trashman" from the AUR.
+    Installs the package hello from the AUR.
 It is being built in the CWD.

-pkgbuilder -S trashman
+pkgbuilder -S hello
-    Installs "trashman", but builds the package in /tmp/pkgbuilder-UID.
+    Installs hello, but builds the package in /tmp/pkgbuilder-UID.

+pkgbuilder -F hello
+    Fetches the tarball for hello to the CWD and unpacks it.

+pkgbuilder -SF hello
+    Like above, but does it in /tmp/pkgbuilder-UID.

+pkgbuilder python
+    Python is a binary repo package, triggering a ABS download via rsync (no need for ``extra/abs``).  -S and/or -F are also accepted.

 pkgbuilder -Syu
     Checks for updates and offers installing them.

-(Trashman is a trash manager by Kwpolska, which you should install ASAP.)
+hello is a package for GNU Hello: http://www.gnu.org/software/hello/

 SEE ALSO
 ========